niklasramo/palikka/README.md

 **Parameters**

 * **callback** &nbsp;&mdash;&nbsp; *function*
-  * A function that is called when the deferred is either resolved or rejected.
+  * Called when the deferred is either resolved or rejected.

 **Returns** &nbsp;&mdash;&nbsp; *Deferred*